- Stamps picture four minerals from the Smithsonian Institution’s collection

-Issue Date: September 17, 1992
+First Day of Issue: September 17, 1992

 First Day City: Washington, DC

-Printed By: Bureau of Engraving and Printing
+Printed by: Bureau of Engraving and Printing

-Printing Method: Lithographed, engraved
+Printing Method: Offset lithographed, engraved

 Azurite, named so because of its beautiful azure-blue color, and variscite, a semi-precious gemstone, are chiefly used in jewelry and other ornamental pieces.

 Copper has been one of man’s most useful metals for almost 5,000 years.
 In ancient times, the chief source of copper was found on the island of Cyprus, and it came to be known as Cyprian metal.
 Today, our name and symbol (Cu) for copper come from the word “cuprum” – the Roman name for Cyprian metal.